Your Kinesiology Connection

 Top 5 Reasons to Study Movement Science at U-M

-5. Study abroad in an exchange program
+5. Study abroad in a partnership program

 4. Small class sizes

-3. Conduct research for academic credit
+3. Conduct and participate in research

 2. Excellent graduate school preparation

-1. Engaging faculty
+1. Internationally recognized faculty

 The Movement Science major comprises coursework that emphasizes the causes and consequences of human movement from biomechanical, motor control and development, and physiological perspectives.
 The requirements include courses both in and outside of Kinesiology.

 The Movement Science curriculum emphasizes competencies in these areas: